smartorigin/Open-Street-Map-symbology-for-Arcgis-plateform/README.md

 Tricks to make a good export from this `.ai` file :

   1. Keep the icon squared (width=height)
-  2. Export in 72 dpi form Adobe Illustrator
+  2. Export in 72 dpi from Adobe Illustrator
   3. Convert to 96 dpi in Adobe Photoshop
   4. When publishing set value to : `(width in px)*0.75`pt